TatuLund/vaadin-create23/docs/Storefront.PRD.md

      - Binder validation:
        - The deputy field must not block normal saves when it is hidden.
        - When deputy is hidden, its `asRequired` validation (or equivalent) must be disabled.
-       - When deputy becomes visible (pending approvals found), required validation must be enabled.
+       - When deputy becomes visible (pending approvals found), required validation must be enabled and required indicator shown.
    - Save flow is presenter-driven (avoid business logic in views):
      - Clicking Save delegates to the presenter (e.g. `presenter.saveUser(...)`).
      - The presenter calls the backend to persist the change.